eonu/fpga/projects/combinational/3-seven-segment-decoder/README.md

 ## Outputs

-- `segments`: 7-bit output representing the segments to be illuminated.
+- `segments`: 8-bit output representing the segments to be illuminated.

 ## Comments

 The Digilent Basys-3 has a four-digit seven-segment display which has:

 - a single 4-bit common anode input to select a digit,
-- seven 1-bit cathode inputs to illuminate each of the seven segments of the selected anode.
+- eight 1-bit cathode inputs to illuminate each of the seven segments of the selected anode.

 Both the anode and cathode values need to be driven low in order to select a digit and illuminate a segment.